 "The Ring": We may not use video tapes anymore, but Gore Verbinski's horror remake hit sure still is crawl-under-your-skin scary.
 It's definitely worth a revisit – and then be sure to pass along the recommendation within seven days.
 Just to be safe.

 "War of the Worlds": Thanks to Tom Cruise's couch-hopping ... peculiarities, audiences and critics weren't entirely kind to Steven Spielberg's apocalyptic adaptation – but time and distance has been far kinder.
 Watch it now, and find a immaculately crafted (that Spielberg, good at his job), spine-chilling look at a world in terrifying chaos.
-Just maybe shut it on mute whenever the son is on screen – that part, we were right about back in 2005.
+Just maybe shut it on mute whenever the son is on screen – we were right about that part back in 2005.

 As much as it is a gigantic cliché to say that one has always had a passion for film, Matt Mueller has always had a passion for film.
 Whether it was bringing in the latest movie reviews for his first grade show-and-tell or writing film reviews for the St. Norbert College Times as a high school student, Matt is way too obsessed with movies for his own good.